devkapupara/LeetCode/LeetCode solutions.md

 2. I maintain a variable *length* that counts how many characters I found in the string *S*.
 If length is 0, that means it contains only dashes (-).
 3. Then I record the *offset*. *Offset* basically measures how many characters of the String *S* will be grouped unevenly in the beginning part of the string.
 I can check that by using the modulus operator and finding out the remainder.
 That many characters (of *length < K*) will be in the beginning part of the string.
 4. Next step is to calculate how many dashes I will need.
 It's basically *length / K*.
 5. Then I create the char array that will hold the characters of the formatted key.
-It's length will number of characters + the dashes we will need.
+It's length will be number of characters + the dashes we will need.
 We need to take care of a special case here.
 If the *offset* is 0, meaning I was able to divide characters in equal group, I need to subtract 1.
 Eg, let's say we had 8 characters and *K* was 4.  dashes = 8 / 4 = 2.
 We can divide 8 characters equally into 2 groups using only 1 dash.
 But since dashes was 2, it is clearly off by 1.
 This is the case when *offset* is 0.
 6. *kIndex* tracks where character is to be inserted in the key array.
 7. *used* tracks how many characters of the array *s*, which indirectly holds the characters of String *S*, are used.
 8. First I copy down the characters of length *offset*.
 Because those are the ones of uneven length. *kIndex* and *used* variables are updated.